This page provides guidance for configuring Google Cloud firewall rules and your peer network firewall rules.

 gateways, including Cloud VPN gateways, allow this traffic automatically

 when you choose dynamic routing.
 If your peer VPN gateway does not,

 configure it to allow incoming and outgoing traffic on TCP port 179.
 All BGP

 169.254.0.0/16 CIDR block.

-If your peer VPN gateway is not directly connected to the Internet, make sure that it and peer routers, firewalls, and security appliances are configured to at least pass BGP traffic (TCP port 179) and ICMP traffic to your VPN gateway.
-ICMP is not required, but is useful to test connectivity between a Cloud Router and your VPN gateway.
-The range of IP addresses to which your peer firewall rule should apply must include the BGP IP address of the Cloud Router and the BGP IP address of your gateway.
+If your peer VPN gateway is not directly connected to the internet, make sure that it and peer routers, firewall rules, and security appliances are configured to at least pass BGP traffic (TCP port 179) and ICMP traffic to your VPN gateway.
+ICMP is not required, but it is useful to test connectivity between a Cloud Router and your VPN gateway.
+The range of IP addresses to which your peer firewall rule should apply must include the BGP IP addresses of the Cloud Router and your gateway.